igorkll/syslbuild/gnuboxmaker_readme.md

 * "screen idle time" does not work on wayland
 * gpu is not working on orange pi zero 3
 * bluetooth is not working on orange pi zero 3
-* on raspberry pi and orange pi zero 3, wayland uses a software renderer
+* on raspberry pi and orange pi zero 3, wayland uses a software renderer (on the hardware renderer, any mouse movement (cursor appearance) led to an instant crash. this may be fixed if you upgrade weston to version 15)
 * on the orange pi zero 3, when audio is output to the line output, the sound plays twice as slowly. at the same time, the file reproduction itself slows down and the scale of reproduction is slower (at least in chrome)
 * rpi_32 NOT SUPPORTED IN THE MOMENT
 * boot_sound only works on x86 at the moment